xtend-packages/rest-presenter/README.md

 - **Adjustments:** You're encouraged to make adjustments as needed based on the test results.
 This could involve modifying either the data object or the factory to align with the expected types and specifications.

 ## RESTPresenter Package

 ### Key Features

-- Effortless REST API creation with Laravel API Resources.
+- **Effortless REST API Creation:** Build REST APIs with ease using Laravel API Resources.
-- Simplified data transformation using our Presenter layer.
+- **Simplified Data Transformation:** Utilize our Presenter layer for streamlined data transformation.
-- Built-in example filters and presenters for rapid API development.
+- **Built-in Filters and Presenters:** Accelerate API development with pre-built example filters and presenters.
-- Testing support to ensure reliability and stability.
+- **Comprehensive Testing Support:** Ensure your APIs are reliable and stable with robust testing features.
-- Automating API creation from resources in Filament.
+- **Automated API Creation:** Seamlessly generate APIs from resources in Filament.
-- TypeScript auto-generation for API resource DTOs.
+- **TypeScript Auto-Generation:** Automatically create TypeScript DTOs for your API resources.
-- Postman and Insomnia collection generation for easy API testing.
+- **API Collection Generation:** Easily test your APIs with Postman and Insomnia collection generation.
-- Secure your API collection with a security API key.
+- **Secure API Access:** Protect your API with a configurable security API key.
-- Simple authentication middleware for your API resources.
+- **Simple Authentication Middleware:** Add authentication to your API resources effortlessly.

 ### Planned Features

-- Release of Sponsorware API Kits for comprehensive API integration.
+- **Sponsorware API Kits:** Comprehensive API integration kits available for sponsors.
-- Customisable kits providing a solid foundation for API development.
+- **Customizable Kits:** Provide a solid foundation for your API development needs.
-- Future open-sourcing of full kits upon reaching sponsorship milestones.
+- **Open-Source Milestones:** Full kits will be open-sourced upon reaching sponsorship goals.
-- Widget API generation for easy integration with your frontend.
+- **Widget API Generation:** Simplify frontend integration with widget API generation.
-- Social Kit for login and registration with social media platforms.
+- **Social Kit:** Facilitate login and registration using social media platforms.

 Check out our [Roadmap](https://github.com/orgs/xtend-packages/projects/1/views/1) for upcoming features and improvements.
 Feel free to open an issue for suggestions or feature requests.
 Join us on Discord to start a discussion and stay updated on the latest news.

 ### What Makes This Package Unique?

 RESTPresenter is more than just a CRUD generator.
 It offers:

-- A Presenter layer for easy data transformation without modifying API resources.
+- **Presenter Layer:** Easily transform data without altering API resources.
-- Compliance with standard features like OpenAPI, RESTful CRUD, filtering/pagination.
+- **Standards Compliance:** Adheres to OpenAPI, RESTful CRUD, and filtering/pagination standards.
-- Better business logic and direct access to required data for requests.
+- **Enhanced Business Logic:** Directly access required data for requests, improving business logic.
-- Everything is extendable and customisable to fit your project's needs.
+- **Extendable and Customizable:** Tailor every aspect to fit your project's unique needs.
-- API Kits to jumpstart your development with pre-built features and resources.
+- **API Kits:** Jumpstart development with pre-built features and resources.

 ### So What Are Presenters?

-Presenters are simply a way to transform data before it's sent to the client.
-They allow you to modify the data in any way you want, without modifying the API resources.
-This is especially useful when you need to transform data in a specific way for a particular endpoint before sending it to the client.
+Presenters allow you to transform data before it's sent to the client, enabling modifications without altering API resources.
+This is particularly useful for transforming data for specific endpoints.

-To use a presenter, simply add the header property `X-REST-PRESENTER: PresenterName` to your request.
+To use a presenter, add the header property `X-REST-PRESENTER: PresenterName` to your request.
 RESTPresenter will automatically apply the presenter to the data before sending it to the client.
-Presenters can be used with collections and single resources.
-They can also be used with nested resources, allowing you to transform data at any level of the response.
+Presenters work with collections, single resources, and nested resources, allowing for data transformation at any response level.

 ### Filament Starter Kit

-Included in the RESTPresenter package is a Filament Starter Kit.
-This kit provides a solid foundation for your Filament project and includes:
+The RESTPresenter package includes a Filament Starter Kit, providing a robust foundation for your Filament projects:

-- **API Resources:** Automatically generated API resources for your Filament project.
+- **API Resources:** Auto-generated API resources for your Filament project.
-- **Data Objects:** Spatie's Data objects for easy data transformation.
+- **Data Objects:** Utilize Spatie's Data objects for straightforward data transformation.
 - **Presenters:** Example presenters for your API resources.
-- **Tests:** Comprehensive test suite for your API resources.
+- **Comprehensive Tests:** Ensure reliability with a full test suite for your API resources.
-- **Types:** TypeScript DTOs for your API resources.
+- **TypeScript DTOs:** Automatically generate TypeScript DTOs for your API resources.

-#### Need something more advanced?
+#### Need Something More Advanced?

-We are planning to implement a full Filament Kit with additional features to support full CRUD generation for your Filament project.
-This is not suited to everyone and is intended for those who require a more advanced solution.
-If you're interested in this, please let us know by reaching out to us on Discord.
-We plan to develop and release this kit under the sponsorship model.
-This means that once we reach our sponsorship milestones, we will open-source the full Filament Kit.
+We are developing a full Filament Kit with additional features for comprehensive CRUD generation in your Filament project.
+This advanced solution is intended for those who require more robust functionality and will be released under a sponsorship model.
+Once we reach our sponsorship milestones, the full Filament Kit will be open-sourced.

-The full kit will save developers time, however it's worth noting that you are not restricted in any way by using the Starter Kit.
-You can still implement full CRUD for your resources but this takes more time and effort.
-The full kit will provide a more advanced solution out of the box for those who require it.
+The full kit will save developers time by providing advanced solutions out of the box.
+However, the Starter Kit still allows for full CRUD implementation, though it may require more time and effort.
+If you’re interested in the advanced Filament Kit, reach out to us on Discord to express your interest and support its development through sponsorship.

 ## Standalone Laravel Setup